 - The Commonwealth will reasonably endeavour to notify the winning artist before altering the winning artwork for any purpose listed in these terms and conditions.
 The Commonwealth will reasonably endeavour to obtain the consent of the artist before altering the winning artwork, where such alteration is for a purpose outside of the scope of these terms and conditions, and such consent is not to be unreasonably withheld.

 - The Commonwealth will identify the winning artist on the National NAIDOC Poster.

 - The Commonwealth will reasonably endeavour to acknowledge the winning artist as the author of the winning artwork where the artwork is used for purposes other than the National NAIDOC Poster.

-- The artist will seek permissions and approvals to reproduce graphics, flags or images of Aboriginal and Torres Strait Islander people.
+- The artist must obtain permissions and approvals to reproduce graphics, or images of Aboriginal and Torres Strait Islander people.

-- Requests for permission to reproduce the National NAIDOC Poster should be directed to:
+- Requests for permission to reproduce the National NAIDOC Poster must be directed to:

 National NAIDOC Secretariat

 GPO Box 2191 Canberra ACT 2601